 Figure 2: In vivo repression of Dnmt1 by the LacIGY repressor.
 (A) Mice with lac operators (LO) inserted into the Dnmt1 promoter, with or without expression of LacIGY, were treated with various doses of IPTG. qRT-PCR analysis of Dnmt1 expression shows the dose-dependent reversal of Dnmt1 repression in vivo by IPTG treatment.
 Each bar represents data from a different mouse.
 Data represent mean ± SEM (n = 3).
 (B) Immunostaining of Dnmt1 protein in colonic crypts of mice provided drinking water with or without 160 mM IPTG for 3 weeks.
 This figure has been modified from Lee et al.10

 Figure 3: In vivo and in vitro repression of various promoters by the REMOTE-control system.
-(A) An early version of the Repron sequence (R*) was inserted into an intron downstream of the Villin promoter in a Villin-mKate2 transgenic mouse (VilmKate2). qRT-PCR analysis of mKate2 expression in the small intestine of mice with or without the LacIGY repressor is shown (one-way ANOVA).
+(A) An early version of the Repron sequence (R*) was inserted into an intron downstream of the Villin promoter in a Villin-mKate2 transgenic mouse (VilmKate2). qRT-PCR analysis of mKate2 expression in the small intestine of mice with or without the LacIGY repressor is shown.
 Each bar represents data from a different mouse.
 (B) Confocal mKate2 images of the small intestine with and without LacIGY expression.
 (C) Six symmetric lac operators (S) were inserted between various promoters and a luciferase reporter.
 Reporters (50 ng/well in 96-well plate) and repressor plasmids were transiently introduced into NIH/3T3 cells in a 1:1 molar ratio.
 Luciferase values were assessed 24 h after transfection.
 These in vitro data represent the percent of luciferase expression in LacIGY-expressing cells relative to those expressing non-functional LacI (NFlacI).
 T-tests were used to determine statistical significance.
 Data represent mean ± SEM (n = 3). *P ≤ 0.05, **P ≤ 0.01.
 This figure has been modified from Lee et al.10

 Figure 4: Down- and/or upregulation of Dnmt1 expression in vitro and in vivo.
 (A) The complete REMOTE-control system was engineered in cultured ESCs by gene targeting and electroporation approaches.
 Maximal repression of Dnmt1 expression was achieved with no treatment while maximal activation was achieved by both IPTG and Dox treatment.
 Data represent mean ± SEM (n = 3). *P ≤ 0.05, **P ≤ 0.01 (Welch’s t-tests).
 (B) In vivo activation of Dnmt1 by the REMOTE-control system, as demonstrated by immunostaining of Dnmt1 protein in various tissues from REMOTE-control mice.
 The LGT allele represents promoter modification of Dnmt1 to contain lac operator and tet activator binding sites.
 Mice were treated with a normal or Dox-containing diet (5000 mg/kg Doxycycline Hyclate) for one month.
 This figure has been modified from Lee et al.10